 In February 2016, FASB issued ASU 2016-02, "Leases."
 ASU 2016-02 supersedes the current accounting for leases and while retaining two distinct types of leases, finance and operating, requires lessees to recognize most leases on their balance sheets and makes targeted changes to lessor accounting.
 In July 2018, FASB issued ASU 2018-10, "Codification Improvements to Topic 842, Leases," which provides minor clarifications and corrections to ASU 2016-02, "Leases (Topic 842)."
 Further, in July 2018, the FASB issued ASU 2018-11, "Leases (Topic 842): Targeted Improvements."
 This amendment provides a new practical expedient that allows lessors, by class of underlying asset, to avoid separating lease and associated non-lease components within a contract if certain criteria are met: (i) the timing and pattern of transfer for the non-lease component and the associated lease component are the same and (ii) the stand-alone lease component would be classified as an operating lease if accounted for separately.
-These pronouncements are effective for fiscal years beginning after December 15, 2020, and early adoption is permitted.
-The Company will adopt this standard effective January 1, 2021 and is currently evaluating the impact of adoption on its consolidated financial statements.
+These pronouncements are effective for fiscal years beginning after December 15, 2021, and early adoption is permitted.
+The Company will adopt this standard effective January 1, 2022 and is currently evaluating the impact of adoption on its consolidated financial statements.
 As lessor, the Company expects that the adoption of ASU 2016-02 (as amended by subsequent ASUs) will not change the timing of revenue recognition of the Company's rental revenues.
+For lease payments deemed uncollectible, the Company will record bad debt expense as a reduction of revenue.
 As lessee, the Company is party to certain office equipment leases with future payment obligations for which the Company expects to record right-of-use assets and lease liabilities at the present value of the remaining minimum rental payments upon adoption of this standard.